 The Oakland Symphony is celebrated as one of the most distinct regional orchestras in the country, serving a diverse population through its unique convergence of artistic excellence, community service, and education programs.
-Oakland Symphony Youth Orchestra was founded in 1963 and has been providing world-class orchestral training to young musicians for over 50 years.
-Oakland Symphony Chorus is launching its 56th season of serving the community through vocal training and performance opportunities for all.
+Oakland Symphony Youth Orchestra was founded in 1963 and has been providing world-class orchestral training to young musicians for over 55 years.
+Oakland Symphony Chorus is in it’s 62nd season of serving the community through vocal training and performance opportunities for all.

 In addition to presenting unconventional, approachable concerts, the Symphony invests heavily in education and outreach, working with schools and in the community to introduce people of all backgrounds to the joys of playing an instrument and experiencing classical performance.
 To date, our education programs, including the MUSE (Music for Excellence) program and Oakland Symphony Youth Orchestra, have helped over 100,000 young people discover a passion for music.
 The Youth Orchestra provides training to young musicians with a rigorous program of weekly rehearsals, extensive coaching with leading Bay Area professionals, and performance opportunities throughout the region and the world.
 Through our Access Scholarships, no young musician is ever excluded from the Youth Orchestra due to limited financial resources.

 Along with our education programs, we foster the future of classical music through partnerships with contemporary musicians and composers.
 To ensure the future of symphonic music, the Symphony regularly commissions works from composers who have never composed for a full orchestra.
 New American works are frequently showcased in our programming and young artists are encouraged to create as well as perform.
 In the 2013-14 season alone, four new pieces were commissioned in styles ranging from gospel to world music.